Birth-Coach In Labour And Vaginal Birth

 It is sad when dads-to-be lack the needed birth-coaching skills.
 Why?
 Because a woman often blames their partner for his failure, and this can impact the kind of partners they’re going to be after the birth – and more importantly, what kind of parents: ones that can count on each other, or ones that can’t.

 You need the right birth-coach skills

-Our online Childbirth Preparation Course has been developed by hundreds of dads like you.
+Our online birth classes have been developed by hundreds of dads like you.
 Like many men, they are practical and just wanted to know what to do.
 They thought women already knew how to give birth, so they weren’t too sure how effective or even necessary they were for the process.
 They also worried about their partner’s Obstetrician or Midwife – what’s their role compared to a professional?

 Let’s make it simple.
 You put the baby in there, but you also need to help get it out.
 Your partner may feel confident or terrified, but if she needs assistance, she’ll look to you for help.
 But what does she need assistance to do?
 Isn’t that the role of your Obstetrician or Midwife?

 Certainly, a birthing woman may need medical assistance – in that case, your Obstetrician or Midwife will give it.
 However, most women also need other kinds of assistance; assistance to cope, to manage, to stay on top of, to deal with, to handle, to remain in control, and to feel capable of overcoming the pain of her contractions.
 This is the job of the birth-coach, and your Obstetrician or Midwife is not the birth-coach.
 You are.